fjorge/pg-server-rules/index.md

     when
         $match : Match(status == Status.PLAYING);
         $pm : PlayerMoveDTO(evaluationResultType==null);
-        [other game related facts to fire this rule] then
+        [other game-related facts to fire this rule] then
         // error
         $pm.setEvaluationResultType(EvaluationResultType.FAILED_VALIDATION);